pyBinSim/pyBinSim/README.rst

 filterSize:
     Defines filter size of the filters loaded with the filter list.
 Filter size should be a mutltiple of blockSize.
 maxChannels:
     Maximum number of sound sources/audio channels which can be controlled during runtime.
+The value for maxChannels must match or exceed the number of channels of soundFile(s).
 samplingRate:
     Sample rate for filters and soundfiles.
 Caution: No automatic sample rate conversion.
 enableCrossfading: